NaxeCode/Cosmic-Watchlist/README.md

 ![Architecture diagram](docs/screenshots/architecture.png)

 ## Tradeoffs
 Serverless hosting keeps costs low and scales cleanly without always-on servers.
-It reduces ops overhead and is a good fit here, even though it is not ideal for every workload.\n\nTradeoff notes:\n- Cold starts can add latency for rarely-hit routes.\n- Long-running jobs and heavy background processing are a poor fit without external workers.\n- You trade fine-grained server tuning for simplicity and lower cost.
+It reduces ops overhead and is a good fit here, even though it is not ideal for every workload.

+Tradeoff notes:
+- Cold starts can add latency for rarely-hit routes.
+- Long-running jobs and heavy background processing are a poor fit without external workers.
+- You trade fine-grained server tuning for simplicity and lower cost.

 ## Features
 - Server-first CRUD with type-safe validation (Zod) and Server Actions.